Tom Yam Kung

 - Pour into plates, garnish with cilantro and serve with steamed rice.

-Fish sauce (in Moscow, cooks call it “three stations” because of the acrid smell). * If you do not find tom yam paste, then you can substitute red curry paste.
+- Fish sauce (in Moscow, cooks call it “three stations” because of the acrid smell). * If you do not find tom yam paste, then you can substitute red curry paste.
 This dish can be cooked on a wok (deep frying pan).
 This is the most classic recipe for everyone’s favorite soup, which does not even need to Russify.
-The main thing here – to find all the right ingredients, and prepare it very quickly.
+The main thing here – to find all the right ingredients, and prepare them very quickly.